European History - From Prehistory To 19TH Century

 During the

-Africa, Levant and few other areas in Asia.
+Africa, the Levant, and some other areas in Asia.

 During the